 The following courses are required for a baccalaureate degree:

 38 credit hours in General Education

-Students in the Kinesiology Program must choose the following General Education options:
+Students in the Forensic Biotechnology Program must choose the following General Education options:

 - MATH 171, Principles of Statistics as the required Math choice